This post may contain affiliate links.

 This change had been on our minds for some time

 Funnily enough, it feels like we have come full circle to what we had been considering way back in early 2020.
-Right after our first RV rental experience (pre pandemic) we were starting to explore the idea of parking the big coach on an annual site as a home base.
-And getting a smaller motorhome for more nimble travels.
+Right after our first RV rental experience (pre-pandemic), we were starting to explore the idea of parking the big coach on an annual site as a home base.
+And getting a smaller motorhome for more nimble travel.

-Now here we are, some 2 years later doing just that.
-Except now instead of the big coach on a site, we have a small sticks and bricks home base and the mini motorhome.
+Now here we are, some two years later, doing just that.
+Instead of the big coach on a site, we have a small sticks and bricks home base and the mini motorhome.
 For us, it’s the best of both worlds!

-This RV has also come in surprisingly handy as a ‘second vehicle’ – when we need to take the Jeep into the shop, or transport / tow a larger item.
-When we visit family and friends, now we can driveway surf and sleep in our own bed!
+This RV has also come in surprisingly handy as a ‘second vehicle’ – when we must take the Jeep into the shop or transport / tow a larger item.
+When we visit family and friends, we can now driveway surf and sleep in our own bed!
 It’s so car-like that it’s very quick and easy to jump in and drive off on a whim!

 What happened to our Casita camper?

 As great a camper and cute as it was, the Casita was just too small for us.
 Especially as we still work while we travel, and now we have a dog.
-These are the key reasons we decided to rent the Class C over the winter, after scoring a cheap, two-week reservation in the Florida Keys.
-We knew we would need a lot more space to stay comfortable, sane, and productive on an extended RV road trip.
+These are the key reasons we decided to rent the Class C over the winter after scoring a cheap, two-week reservation in the Florida Keys.
+We knew we would need much more space to stay comfortable, sane, and productive on an extended RV road trip.

 Fortunately, we ended up selling the Casita for a little more than we paid for it, so we didn’t lose any money on that!
 We had made quite a few upgrades on the Casita, which we know some of you are interested in learning more about.
 So stay tuned for our upcoming post with the mods we made our fiberglass Casita camper.